vesterheim/vesterheim.github.io/exhibitions/objects-on-loan/index.md

 *   A skein of human hair that was made in Hadeland, Norway, for knitting socks and darning during the World War II Occupation.
 *   A matchbook from "Little Norway," a training camp in Canada for the Royal Norwegian Air Force during WWII.
 *   A sweater worn by worn by Einar Judén when he was a member of the Norwegian resistance movement during WWII.

-### The Mingei International Museum
-{: .heading--black--mixed-case }

-San Diego, California<br />
-Exhibition _Made in America_

-A clock with fretwork design made by C.A.
-Hendrickson, a long-time resident of the Aase Haugen Home in Decorah, will be displayed with other hand-crafted pieces from around the United States in this exhibition, September 19, 2015 – February 21, 2016.

 ### The Gundersen Clinic
 {: .heading--black--mixed-case }